Jazper55555/Pitbull-Party/README.md

 The second repsoitory allows to access the data needed to populate the proper renders on each *page*.
 You can access the data using:
 `json-server --watch db.json`

+## Navigating the Webpage

+There are 4 main *pages* that may be navigated once the website is up and running:

+1. **Home**
+2. **About**
+3. **Pits**
+4. **Pit Generator**

+Each of these 4 *pages* can be found on either the **Home** page menu or the toggle menu found in the upper left hand corner of the screen.

+Here's the basic breakdown of each *page*:

+#### Home
+This is the Home *page* where you will immediately be shown the menu front and center.
+The navigation menu can also be found in the upper left hand corner of the screen.

+#### About
+This is where you will find some useful information on the webpage itself as well as some advocating words for the Pitbulls.

+#### Pits
+Here, you can see the Pitbulls that make up the Pitbull Party crew as well as some fun facts about each pup.

+#### Pit Generator
+This is a random image generator that will display a customized Pitbull Card similar to the ones in the Pits *page* based on the information you input.
+Each time you fill in the blanks, a new card is generated based on your input.

+## Requirements Satisfied